whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 Click **Status** to view all status messages.
 All messages are displayed most-recent first.
 Note that *warning* and *error* messages are displayed as alerts.
 The Status window displays messages in five categories:

-- *Command Running*: These messages are gray in color and inform you of commands that are currently in progress, running.
-These are commands that you have entered at the manager GUI.
+- *Command Running*: These messages are gray in color and inform you of commands that are currently in progress / running.
+These are commands that you have entered into the manager GUI.
 - *Command Successful*: These messages are green in color and identify commands that have completed successfully.
 You can click **Details** and then click the command link to learn about underlying commands and their syntax.
 - *Info messages*: These messages are displayed in blue.
-Events are normal transitions that occur during the creation or management of the file system, often in response to a command entered at the GUI.
+Events are normal transitions that occur during the creation or management of the file system, often in response to a command entered into the GUI.
 A single command may cause several events to occur.
 An event message informs you of an event occurring at a single point in time.
 - *Warning alerts*: Warnings are displayed in orange.
 A warning usually indicates that the file system is operating in a degraded mode, for example a target has failed over so that high availability is no longer true for that target.
 A warning message marks a status change that has a specific **Begin** and **End** time.
 A warning is active at the beginning of the status change and inactive at the end of the status change.
-For example, a warning message may inform you that an OST has gone offline, and that message is active until the OST becomes operational again Not all warnings necessarily signify a degraded state; for example a target recovery to a failover server signifies that the failover occurred successfully.
+For example, a warning message may inform you that an OST has gone offline, and that message is active until the OST becomes operational again.
+Not all warnings necessarily signify a degraded state; for example a target recovery to a failover server signifies that the failover occurred successfully.
 - *Errors alerts*: Errors are displayed in red.
 An error message indicates that the file system is down or severely degraded.
 One or more file system components are currently unavailable, for example both primary and secondary servers for a target are not running.
 An error often has a remedial action you can take by clicking the button.

 **Common Searches**